Master of Arts in English Program in Children's Literature

 Kansas State University has nationally known scholars of children's and young adult literature.
 We have six full-time faculty who teach children's and adolescent literature, and three of these faculty are specialists in the field.

-Students may pursue a combination of courses in both the Creative Writing and Children’s Literature tracks, with a home track in either and a final project of either creative work or children’s literature scholarship.
+Students may also pursue a combination of courses in both the Creative Writing and Children’s Literature tracks, with a home track in either and a final project of either creative work or children’s literature scholarship.
 Students planning to produce a final project of creative work should complete the required Creative Writing track coursework (three graduate courses in creative writing in a minimum of two genres, with at least two courses at the 700-level).
 See the Graduate Student Handbook.

 Who should apply?